tesla3327/michaelnthiessen/src/pages/call-method-on-page-load/index.md

 ```

 The advantage of using `created` instead of `mounted` is that `created` will be called a little sooner.
 This means you'll get your data just a tiny bit faster.

-In most apps this difference won't be so noticeable.

-But if you have a large, complicated application, it could be a significant speed up.

 ## Mounting the Component
 Earlier I said that the `created` hook doesn't have access to the DOM.